gprMax/gprMax/README.rst

 2. Install Python and required Python packages
 ----------------------------------------------

-We recommend using Miniconda to install Python and the required Python packages for gprMax.
+We recommend using Miniconda to install Python and the required Python packages for gprMax in a self-contained Python environment.
 Miniconda is a mini version of Anaconda which is a completely free Python distribution (including for commercial use and redistribution).
 It includes more than 300 of the most popular Python packages for science, math, engineering, and data analysis.
-Using Miniconda enables you to create a self-contained Python environment with all the required Python packages for gprMax.

 * Install the Python 3.5 version of Miniconda for your platform (http://conda.pydata.org/miniconda.html).
-Follow the instructions for your platform (http://conda.pydata.org/docs/install/quick.html) if you are having any trouble.
+Follow the instructions (http://conda.pydata.org/docs/install/quick.html) if you are having any trouble.
 * Open a Terminal (Linux/Mac OS X) or Command Prompt (Windows) and navigate into the top-level gprMax directory.
 * Update conda :code:`conda update conda`
 * Create an environment (using the supplied environment file) for gprMax with all the necessary Python packages :code:`conda env create -f conda_env.yml`
+* Activate the new environment (Linux/Mac OS X) :code:`source activate gprMax` or (Windows) :code:`activate gprMax`

 **You are now ready to proceed to the section on running gprMax.**